mleleux-heykiddo/nativescript-plugins/packages/nativescript-revenuecat/README.md

 RevenueCat.configure('<api-key>', '<userId>');
 ```

+## Testing

+- Make sure to update the `nativescript.config.ts -> id` value so that it matches your setup in RevenueCat before testing this plugin.

+- If you are using the `getProducts` method to test, be sure to update the product id's within `tools -> demo -> nativescript-revenuecat -> index.ts`

 ## API

 - `RevenueCat.configure(apiKey: string, appUserId?: string)`: Initialize the SDK with your api key and optional appUserId